 |Max height||Defines the maximum height of the component (overrides the Height property).
 It prevents the Height property from becoming larger than the value specified by Max height.||px, %, auto|

 |Margin||Defines the margin area around the component||px, %, auto|

 The fraction unit ('fr') represents a fraction of the leftover space, that is the space to fill minus the sizes of child components defined in pixels.
-The component whose size is defined in 'fr' adjusts its size in response to the leftover space.
+The component whose size is defined in 'fr' adjusts its size according to the leftover space.

-To better understand how it works, let's take as an example, a box whose width is 200px.
+To better understand how it works, let's take as an example a box whose width is 200px.
 The children direction is set to Row.
 The box has one 1fr-wide parent-directed child component.
-The child component takes up all the space, because in this case the leftover space is equal to the box width, that is 200px.
+The child component takes up all the space because the leftover space is equal to the box width, that is 200px.

 If you add to the box two 50px wide child components and one 2fr wide child component, the leftover space is equal to 200px - (50px + 50px) = 100px.
-The lettover space now is shared proportionally between the two child components: the 1fr wide components takes 1/3 of the leftover space, and the 2fr wide component takes 2/3 of the leftover space.
+The leftover space now is shared proportionally between the two child components: the 1fr wide components take 1/3 of the leftover space, and the 2fr wide component takes 2/3 of the leftover space.

 Note that fractions can only be used along the main axis, i.e. the direction specified by the parent, fractions used for the cross axis are invalid.
 For example, if the Row direction is specified for a child component, you can only use fractions for the Width property of the child.

-The keyword 'auto' used in a dimension property means that the property is automatically adjusted according the content.
-If you remove a value completely from a dimension in the Properties panel, 'auto' is used automatically in place of the removed value.
+The keyword 'auto' used in a dimension property means that the property is automatically adjusted according to the content.
+If you remove a dimension's value in the Properties panel, 'auto' is used automatically in place of the removed value.

 To place a child component in the center of the parent, set the right, left, top, and bottom margin of the component to 'auto'.